Linuxfabrik/monitoring-plugins/ICINGA.rst

 The criticality of the host limits the notifications that the host's services can send.
 This means that if you have a host with criticality ``B`` and a service on that host with criticality ``A`` has a problem, the notification will only be sent during office hours.

+We aim to provide sensible default criticalities in the service templates.
+This means, most of the time it is enough to set the host criticality when adding a new host.

 Host notifications:

 .. csv-table::